A Song of Ice and Fire

-A Song of Ice and Fire is a series of epic fantasy novels by the American novelist and screenwriter George R. R. Martin.
-He began the first volume of the series, A Game of Thrones, in 1991, and it was published in 1996.
-Martin, who initially envisioned the series as a trilogy, has published five out of a planned seven volumes.
-The fifth and most recent volume of the series, A Dance with Dragons, was published in 2011, six years after the publication of the preceding book, A Feast for Crows.
-He is currently writing the sixth novel, The Winds of Winter.
-A seventh novel, A Dream of Spring, is planned.
+A Song of Ice and Fire is a series of high fantasy novels by the American author George R. R. Martin.
+Martin began writing the first volume, A Game of Thrones, in 1991, and published it in 1996.
+Martin, who originally envisioned the series as a trilogy, has released five out of seven planned volumes.
+The most recent entry in the series, A Dance with Dragons, was published in 2011.
+Martin plans to write the sixth novel, titled The Winds of Winter.
+A seventh novel, A Dream of Spring, is planned to follow.